ruhaansaiyad/Team-7-AVC-Project/README.md

 - Compile server3.cpp and robot.cpp using the included makefiles.
 - Run the compiled server3 file
 - Run the compiled robot file
+- To change the server map between core, completeion and challenge, change the first line of config.txt to   "mazeFile,[level name].txt".
 ## Mac:
 - Install Homebrew by opening Terminal (Command+Space type Terminal) and typing the following:
 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"```